 Following on from the progress update of Empowering Places in January of this year, Bonnie Hewson shares a roundup of our learning to date.

-Power to Change are seeking proposals from organisations with great ideas that will help to transform the sector, making it more resilient and sustainable for the long term.
+We are seeking proposals from organisations with great ideas that will help to transform the sector, making it more resilient and sustainable for the long term.

 This blog post is the third of three outlining the research that Promising Trouble has undertaken for Power to Change, answering the question, “How can Power to Change inspire greater uptake of community tech?”